ONSdigital/dp-developer-site/static/bots/index.md

 Do not include your name, username or personal email in the `User-Agent`.
 Your company name is acceptable if you have one.

-Anything you provide will be stored in our logs as per our [data retention policy](https://www.ons.gov.uk/aboutus/transparencyandgovernance/dataprotection/dataprotectionpolicy)
+Anything you provide will be stored in our logs as per our [terms and conditions](https://www.ons.gov.uk/help/termsandconditions).

 ### Do not use HTML tags